ma-ha/pv-mon/README.md

 - an ESP8266 "D1 Mini" controller with WIFI
 - a CD74HC4067 as 16 channel (or 74HC4051 as 8 channel) multiplexer board
 - AMS1117 based step down power module for 3.3 V supply

+The sensor is designed to connect via a "8s JST XH " y-splitter cable between the battery and the BMS.
+Alternatively connect Pin1 to "minus", Pin2 to the plus of 1st cell, Pin3 to the plus of 2nd cell and so on.

 ![Sensor PCB](https://github.com/ma-ha/pv-mon/blob/main/sensor16ADC/Sensor-PCB.png)